Yuvrajzinjurde/FCC-PRACTICAL-TYPESCRIPT/Readme.md

               Javascript Code (.js)
                 Runs Everywhere                  <-     Vanila Js Code

-  - Typescript is a dev dependency
+  - Typescript is a dev dependency.
+  - If the datatype of the variable is `string` then only strings could be assign to it

 - `REACT`
 - `STORE`